furrlori-oss/hwip/docs/search-help.md

 **Federal Activity**

 Search for sites based on type of federal waste activity reported on the latest source record.
-Activities correspond to questions on the EPA Form 8700-12 (Site Identification Form).
+With the exception of Hazardous Waste Cleanup Site, activities correspond to questions on the EPA Form 8700-12 (Site Identification Form).
+Data is based on the site's most recent notification, which may no longer be accurate.

+- Academic Laboratory Activities: site managing laboratory hazardous waste under 40 CFR 262 Subpart K as an eligible academic laboratory.
+- Exempt Boiler and/or Industrial Furnace: site indicated it qualifies for the smelting, melting, and refining furnace exemption in 40 CFR 266.
+- Hazardous Secondary Materials: site managing hazardous secondary material (HSM) under 40 CFR 261.
+- Hazardous Waste Cleanup Site: Site is on U.S. EPA's list of hazardous waste treatment, storage, and disposal facilities in the cleanup pipeline reflecting program priorities, known as the RCRA Corrective Action Progress Track.
+- Importer of Hazardous Waste:
+- Importer/Exporter of Spent Lead Acid Batteries:
+- Pharmaceutical Activities - Healthcare Facility:
+- Pharmaceutical Activities - Reverse Distributor:
+- Recognized Trader:
+- Recycler of Hazardous Waste
+- Transfer Facility: site holds manifested hazardous waste at the site for a period of ten days or less while the waste is in transit.
+- Transporter: site engaged in the off-site transportation of hazardous waste by air, rail, highway, or water.
+- Undergrond Injection Control
+- Universal Waste - Destination Facility
+- Universe Waste - Large Quantity Handler
+- Used Oil Activities

 **State Activity**